aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Returns or sets the number of categories or series between tick marks.
 Applies only to category and series axes.

+**Remarks**

 The number must be between 1 and 31999.

 **Returns:**
 int